kaaengine/kaa/docs/tutorial/part03.rst

 .. code-block:: python
     :caption: main.py

+    import registry
+    from controllers.assets_controller import AssetsController

     with Engine(virtual_resolution=Vector(settings.VIEWPORT_WIDTH, settings.VIEWPORT_HEIGHT)) as engine:
         # initialize global controllers and keep them in the registry
         registry.global_controllers.assets_controller = AssetsController()
         # ..... rest of the code .....

 It's good to keep scenes in a global registry too
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's practical to store scene instances in the registry as well.
 That will make them accessible from
 anywhere in the code.
-Let's modify the :code:`main.py` in a following way:
+Let's modify that part of :code:`main.py` where GameplayScene is created:

 .. code-block:: python
     :caption: main.py